Netball regulations for 2025-26 | Published 22 September 2025

 NET iii In the event that these regulations contradict the World Netball Rules of Netball, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

-NET 1 There shall be a Women’s Championships, the programme for which shall include leagues and knockout competitions as per BUCS general regulations, Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’) and Appendix 10 (‘BUCS Promotion, Relegation and Knockout Information’).
+NET 1 There shall be a Female Championships, the programme for which shall include leagues and knockout competitions as per BUCS general regulations, Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’) and Appendix 10 (‘BUCS Promotion, Relegation and Knockout Information’).

 NET 2 Minimum number of players for a fixture to start The minimum number of players per team required for a fixture to start will be five.